onbirdev/moodle-quizaccess_startlimit/README.md

 1. Go to a quiz and click **Edit quiz**.
 2. Open **Extra restrictions on attempts**.
-3. Locate the **Start Limit** setting and define the allowed time in minutes.
+3. Locate the **Start time limit** setting and define the allowed time.
 4. Save your changes.

 Students will now be restricted to starting a new attempt only within the defined time window.